Mobile Internet Tips for In Motion Use

 Do You Really Need Internet While In Motion?

-The simplest, cheapest solution for most is to make a stop at a location with a solid signal to do your most critical activities when needed.
+The simplest, cheapest solution for most is to make a stop at a location with a solid signal to do your most critical activities.

 But if you are still reading this, you have probably decided that you need connectivity while in motion.
-Fortunately there are more and more consumer accessible solutions for in-motion mobile internet connectivity.
+Fortunately, there are consumer-accessible solutions for in-motion mobile internet connectivity.

 Cellular for In Motion Internet Use